Dr. Morse's Indian Root Pills: Succession of manufacturers in the 1800s

 Dr. Morse's Indian Root Pills and Comstock's Worm Tablets are still manufactured and sold by the W.H.
 Comstock Company Pty.
 Ltd., in Australia.
 The company was once a subsidiary of the Brockville, Canada.
 It is headed by the former branch manager for the Comstocks, who acquired the rights for Australia and the Orient following the dissolution of the Canadian firm.

 The Australian firm distributes in New Zealand, Singapore, and Hong Kong.
-Packaging and directions are now modern, the pills being described as "The Overnight Laxative with the Tonic Action," but a reproduction of the old label and the facsimile signature of William Henry Comstock, Sr., are still being portrayed.
+Packaging and directions are now modern, the pills being described as "The Overnight Laxative with the Tonic Action", but a reproduction of the old label and the facsimile signature of William Henry Comstock, Sr., are still being portrayed.
 Thus, the Indian Root Pills have been manufactured continuously for at least 115 years and the Comstock business, through the original and successor firms, has survived for nearly 140 years.

 The W.H.
 Comstock Co (Aust) Pty Ltd. had registered in New South Wales as an Australian Proprietary Company, by Limited Shares, on July 31, 1971, but deregistered on February 27, 1992.

+Ingredients

+The rules, of the Federal Food and Drug Act, forced disclosure of the ingredients, during the 1930s, and these included aloe, mandrake, gamboge, jalap and cayenne pepper.